SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Data_Aggregator/Data_Aggregator_settings.md

 1. Inside the *Helper.json* file, modify the *DataSources* array to include the GQI query with the new GUID.

    > [!NOTE]
-   > If the *Helper.json* file does not exist yet, you can create it here `C:\Program Files\Skyline Communications\DataMiner DataAggregator\Data Sources`.
+   > If the *Helper.json* file does not exist yet, create it in the folder `C:\Program Files\Skyline Communications\DataMiner DataAggregator\Data Sources`.

    For example: